flipnoteeta/demo/README.md

+As on Febuary 2026, we're phasing out of sample flipnotes in favor of future services.

 # Flipnote Eta Demo
 Flipnote Eta Demo is a demo website exclusively on GitHub.io.
 It does not use for upload functionality.
 Instead, it contains for sample flipnotes (As we saw many popular flipnotes in late 2000s/early 2010s, including Zelda flipnote which does not include in Flipnote Archive).
 Also, there are 2 features appeared.